 Harper College offers all CLEP tests (those with essays need prior arrangement made in the Testing Office).
-Students that wish to use CLEP for credit at Harper must reference attached list.
+Students that wish to use CLEP for credit at Harper must reference the College's CLEP Scoring Criteria page.
 If you are a Harper student planning on transferring to a four-year college, contact the school(s) you are interested in to determine policies on awarding transfer credit for CLEP examinations.
 Do not assume your credit will automatically transfer.
 If you are unsure about your background in a subject, see The Official Handbook for the CLEP Examinations for an overview of the material covered in each test.
 Study guides can also be found online at www.collegeboard.org/clep

 CLEP tests are designed for people who feel they are already knowledgeable in a specific subject.
 If you need credit in a subject in order to graduate, but have no previous experience or knowledge of the subject, it is generally not recommended you try to teach yourself enough "from scratch" to pass a CLEP test.
 You are better off taking the course you need.

 If you have experience or knowledge in a subject area and would like to "brush up" a bit before taking a CLEP test, you should first consult The Official Handbook for the CLEP Examinations as well as the study guides on-line.
 This book gives you an outline of the content of each CLEP test and suggestions for texts and review materials.
 The Harper College bookstore may carry this publication.
 Various commercial publishers also sell CLEP study guides.
 We cannot recommend which of these are best.
 Before spending your money, check your local library.

 If you've read all the attached information carefully, but still have a question, call the Harper College Assessment and Testing Center, Building A, Room A148, 847.925.6541.
 We'll be happy to try and help you.
 If your question concerns the policies of another school or institution, you should contact that institution directly.